 The principal activity of the Company is that of general wholesaler trade and an investment holding company.
-With effect from 1 October 2022, the Company has temporarily suspended its trading activities.
+The company is currently not engaged in trading activities, however, with effect from 1 October 2024, the Company has started marketing services for group companies.